Aditya-Khadilkar/Face-tracking-with-Anime-characters/README.md

   If you move your face close to the webcam, she blushes!
   <br>
   I have added few new files:
-  yuriblush.py (Because we dont give spaces in file names :) ), Yuri blush.png,
+  yuriblush.py (Because we don't give spaces in file names :) ), Yuri blush.png,
   Yuri cute.png,
   Yuriceyes.png,